smeghen/mathstables/README.md

 ---
 # Testing

+The testing of this project was based on the layout of the site, the proper operation of buttons, dropdown menus, game play, user interaction and the responsiveness of the site on various device sizes.

+The following browsers were used to test the website – Google Chrome, Microsoft Edge and Safari.

+Family members, peers of Slack and friends were asked to test the website and provide their thoughts on the user experience and any bugs that they found.
+Within this group of people the site was viewed on the following devices – Desktop, Laptop, iPad mini, iPad, iPhone 6, iPhone 8, Samsung Galaxy S6 and Huawei P30.

-After asking friends and family to test the site some feedback that I received was focused on the start button on the game modal.
+* After asking friends and family to test the site some feedback that I received was focused on the start button on the game modal.
 There was a little confusion as to how they could start the game by just entering numbers into the guess box without hitting the start button.
 This prompted the incorrect answer modal to appear and the game would continue as normal, but the start button would not change to the end button so people found it hard to exit out of the game.
 This was recitify by removing the start button and beginning the game once the game modal appeared.

-Also, from feedback my error handling for the user guess was not robust enough.
+* Also, from feedback my error handling for the user guess was not robust enough.
 At first I was only checking for NaN, which is fine not a blank text box and entering a nonnumerical character.
 But what was found was that by putting a number followed by a letter was being accepted as valid entry and returning a incorrect answer.
 This was rectified by changing the text box input table type to "number", so only numbers can be accepted in the guess box.

-Another observation from a tester was on smaller screens it would be easier to use if the keypad for input to default to number keypad, I found the solution on creativeblog.com.
+* Another observation from a tester was on smaller screens it would be easier to use if the keypad for input to default to number keypad, I found the solution on creativeblog.com.
 By setting the input pattern="[0-9]*" this will cover both android and iOS.

 ---